TathyaNyaya and FactLegalLlama: Advancing Factual Judgment Prediction and Explanation in the Indian Legal Context: Methodology

-To prepare the dataset for Fact-based Judgment Prediction and Explanation (FJPE), we first extracted the factual statements from full-text legal judgments.
+To prepare the dataset for FJPE, we first extracted the factual statements from full-text legal judgments.
 We adopted a streamlined binary classification approach by fine-tuning a BiLSTM-CRF model~\cite{ghosh2019identification}, a previous state-of-the-art (SoTA) model for semantic segmentation of legal documents.
-Instead of using the original multi-class rhetorical role framework, which distinguishes between roles such as issue, statute, precedent, and argument, we simplified the task by treating all non-factual segments as a single class labeled "non-facts."
+Instead of using the original multi-class rhetorical role framework, which distinguishes between roles such as issue, statute, precedent, and argument, we simplified the task by treating all non-factual segments as a single class labeled "non-facts".
 This transformation into a binary classification problem enabled the model to focus solely on identifying factual segments critical to judgment prediction.
 Training was conducted using the \texttt{NyayaFacts} multi, which provided expert-annotated labels for factual and non-factual segments.
 By isolating the facts, we laid the groundwork for developing AI models capable of making decisions and generating explanations based solely on factual data.
 This preprocessing ensured that the subsequent models trained on the dataset remained focused on the most relevant and actionable information in legal cases.